 - Allow your visitors options to choose from (which gives you more information about them).

-- Match user selected options to use for “email marketing segmentation” by using tags, segmented groups, and other features that email service providers such as ConvertKit and Mailchimp [Shameless plug: Sign up for the free online course on MailChimp].
+- Match user selected options to use for “email marketing segmentation” by using tags, segmented groups, and other features that email service providers such as ConvertKit and Mailchimp.
 The JetForm builder plugin also has additional Addons for ConvertKit to help you save even more time with this.

 You can also narrow down choices by using simple radio buttons to let your visitors provide you with information, such: